Skip to main content

 Stay Connected

-• Join the ODHack Telegram group for updates, discussions, and support.
+• Join the ODCommunity Telegram group for updates, discussions, and support.

 • Each project has its own Telegram or Discord, so hop in and introduce yourself.
 It’s a great way to connect with the community and stay informed.